student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/2-join-the-community.md

 Instead show it by saying "I led the organization of a hackathon with 200+ participants" or "I organized a workshop on web development that had 50+ attendees".

-"leadership experience" and "communication skills" might sound like dumb buzzwords to you now, but there is real value in knowing how to divide work, delegate tasks, and communicate effectively with a team.
+"Leadership experience" and "communication skills" might sound like dumb buzzwords to you now, but there is real value in knowing how to divide work, delegate tasks, and communicate effectively with a team.

 These are all skills that you will need in the workplace as you eventually work towards more senior roles, and you can start developing them now by getting involved in student leadership.